Financial-Times/ft-origami/docs/syntax/scss.md

 ## Properties

 * Where vendor-specific properties are used, prefer to use a mixin to apply the various properties.
 This allows the vendor-specific ones to be removed from just one place as browser support changes.
+* Prefer [feature flag](/ft-origami/docs/syntax/html/) and conditional classes to CSS hacks.
+Where you use a conditional class, make it configurable so that the product developer can use whatever classname they want, and can apply the legacy support to whichever user agents they want
+	- GOOD: `$o-tweet-legacy-selector .thing { height: 100px; }`
+	- BAD: `.thing { height*: 100px; }`
 * Order properties consistently.
 The use of [CSS Comb](http://csscomb.com/) is recommended to automate this, and should be used during development so that other developers beneift from cleaner code being available in the source tree.

-## Hacks and feature/user-agent detection

-* Prefer [feature flag](/ft-origami/docs/syntax/html/) and conditional classes to CSS hacks.
-Where you use a conditional class, make it configurable so that the product developer can use whatever classname they want, and can apply the legacy support to whichever user agents they want.
-[Modernizr](/ft-origami/docs/3rd-party-a-list/) is the preferred tool for applying conditional classes to the html.
-	- GOOD: `$o-modulename-nosvg .thing { display: none; }`
-	- BAD: `.no-inlinesvg .thing {display: none}`
-	- BAD: `.thing { display*: none; }`

-* If targeting a particular user agent is unavoidable the module *must* use the selector variables provided by [o-useragent](http://git.svc.ft.com/summary/?r=origami/o-useragent.git).
-If o-useragent doesn't already contain a variable to target the user agent you need, add a variable to it and release a new patch.
-	- GOOD: `$o-useragent-ie7 .thing { height: 100%; }`
-	- BAD: `.ie7 .thing { height: 100%; }`
-	- BAD: `.thing { height*: 100%; }`

 ## Values